 In about five billion years, the sun will expand into a red giant.
 Over the course of millions of years after that, it will shed its outer layers and transform into a white dwarf.
 At that point, the gravitational force will be balanced by the electron degeneracy pressure, preventing further gravitational collapse.
 In the rest of time, the white dwarf will slowly lose its heat by radiating.
 There is theoretical speculation that, in a hugely extended timeframe, the white dwarf will eventually cool down completely and become a \textquotedblleft black dwarf\textquotedblright .
 In that process, the balance between gravity and the fermion degeneracy pressure\ will remain in place.

 The black dwarf is considered to be stable.
 The results of the previous section confirm that it is stable even when we take into account the expansion of the universe.

 The event horizon is $u=ra=$ constant.
 The Schwartzschild radius is also given by $u=ra=$ constant, as emphasized by (\ref{dsn}), (\ref{ch1})\ and ( \ref{statiso}).
-To simplify as much as possible, we face three possibilities: $a$) if a celestial body expands in the $\mathbf{u}$ variables, its constituents eventually reach the state of total dilution; $b$) if it stays in equilibrium, it resists the veer towards that fate; $c$) if it contracts, it collapses to form a black hole.
+To simplify as much as possible, we face three possibilities: $a$) if a celestial body expands in the $\mathbf{u}$ variables, its constituents eventually reach the state of total dilution; $b$ ) if it stays in equilibrium, it resists the veer toward that fate; $c$) if it contracts, it collapses to form a black hole.